awesto/django-shop/docs/reference/product-models.rst

 **DjangoSHOP** requires to describe products instead of prescribing prefabricated models.

-All in all, we (or our ERP) knows best how our products should be modelled!
+All in all, we know best how our products should be modelled!

 E-commerce solutions, claiming to be plug-and-play, usually use one of these (anti-)patterns
 --------------------------------------------------------------------------------------------

-Either, they offer a field for every possible variation, or they use the `Entity Attribute Value`_ (EAV) pattern to add meta-data for each of your models.
+Either, they offer a field for every possible variation, or they use the `Entity Attribute Value`_ (EAV) pattern to add meta-data for each of our models.
 This at a first glance seems to be easy.
 But both approaches are unwieldy and have serious drawbacks.
 They both apply a different "physical schema" – the way data is stored, rather than a "logical schema" – the way users and applications require that data.
-As soon as you have to combine your e-commerce solution with some Enterprise Resource Planning (ERP) software, additional back-and-forward conversion routines have to be added.
+As soon as we have to combine our e-commerce solution with some Enterprise Resource Planning (ERP) software, additional back-and-forward conversion routines have to be added.